 This is a guest post by Danielle Holsby.
 She’s done a few fabulous posts here on Be A Fun Mum before, like green pesto pasta in under 10 minutes, a Giggle and Hoot Cake tutorial, Easy Playdough Recipe and Messy Play Ideas (that aren’t that messy).
-Today she’s sharing tips on setting up a mud kitchen plus the release of her new book.
+Today she’s sharing tips on setting up a mud kitchen.

 Some things in life are quite simply meant to go together.